Sufficiently Regularized Nonnegative Quartic Polynomials are Sum-of-Squares: Interpretation and Implications of the SoS Exactness Theory

+where $d_{ij}$ are (possibly noisy) distance measurements and $s_j$ are known anchor locations.
+This problem is known to be NP-hard~\cite{luo2010semidefinite}.
+Moreover, even deciding whether the optimal value of~\eqref{eq:sensor_localization} is zero is NP-hard.
+In practical regimes with few anchors ($|\A| \le |\S|$), the objective is highly nonconvex and often admits multiple symmetric global minimizers.
+As a result, standard semidefinite relaxations may fail to satisfy the rank (flat extension) condition, preventing extraction of a global solution even when the relaxation is tight.

-The quartic sensor–localization model is well suited for third-order methods.
-Although the problem is highly nonconvex, its third-order tensor has a structured (and often low-rank) form determined by the anchor geometry.
-Moreover, the third-order tensor can be applied to directions without explicitly forming the full dense tensor; see \Cref{appendix: Derivative for Sensor–Localization model} for details.
-We test four methods on this problem: \texttt{AR3 + SoS}, \texttt{fminunc}, \texttt{ARC}, and \texttt{AR3 + ARC}.
+From the perspective of higher-order methods, this problem is well-suited for third-order methods since the third-order tensor can be applied to directions without explicitly forming the full dense tensor; see \Cref{appendix: Derivative for Sensor–Localization model} for details.
+Motivated by our theoretical results, we consider an SoS-based AR3 framework in which the regularization parameter $\sigma$ is increased until the subproblem becomes SoS.
+The proposed \texttt{AR3 + SoS} framework directly minimizes the original third-order derivativeplus a quartic regularization term and preserves the full third-order derivative information.
+In this regime, the shifted model admits an exact semidefinite representation, and the global minimizer of the subproblem (if unique) can be recovered in polynomial time.
+The practical algorithmic framework and numerical setups are outlined in Appendix~\ref{appendix global arp}.

-We try on the smallest ``hard'' case, with $|\S| = |\A| = 2$ a various level of noise $10^{-5} -10^{0}$.
-In this setting, $f_{\S}$ is a quartic polynomial in $n = 2\times 3 = 6$ variables.
-Our experiments show that, from the same initialization, \texttt{AR3+SoS} usually reduces the objective value the most giving near zero function value (below $O(10^{-5})$ for noise level $10^{-5} -10^{-1}$).
-In contrast, \texttt{ARC}, \texttt{AR3 + ARC}, and \texttt{fminunc} typically converge to a higher objective function value, which correspond to a local minimizers.
-It is worth noting that, we also tried reformulate the $6$–variable quartic directly \eqref{eq:sensor_localization} in SoS program and solve it with GloptiPoly/MSDP.
-However, at $|\S| = |\A| =2$, the localization problem already have too much global minimizers, so the moment matrix in the Lasserre relaxation fails to satisfy the flat extension (rank) condition and a global minimizer cannot be extracted from the SDP solution.
-MSDP returning \texttt{status ==0} which means SoS relaxation solved correctly, but cannot recover the global minimizer since the rank condition fails.
-In contrast, the \texttt{AR3+SoS} algorithm converges numerically to an approximate global minimizer.
+To illustrate this behavior, we consider a small but representative instance with $|\S| = |\A| = 2$ with a noise level varying from $10^{-5} -10^{0}$.
+This leads to a quartic problem in $n=6$ variables.
+Our numerical experiments indicate that the \texttt{AR3 + SoS} approach consistently achieves lower objective values than classical methods \footnote{More details on the methods are provided in \Cref{appendix global arp}}, such as \texttt{ARC}, \texttt{AR3 + ARC}, and \texttt{fminunc}, often reaching a local minimizer.
+It is worth noting that, we also tried to reformulate the $6$–variable quartic directly \eqref{eq:sensor_localization} in SoS program and solve it with GloptiPoly/MSDP.
+Directly applying moment-SDP relaxations to \eqref{eq:sensor_localization} fails to recover a global minimizer due to the presence of multiple solutions and violation of the rank condition.